Paymenter/docs/docs/extensions/convoy.md

 ## Create a API key in Convoy

-Create a api key in the Convoy panel.
+Create an API key in the Convoy panel.
 Give it a name like "Paymenter" and press the `Create` button.

 ![image](/assets/images/extensions/convoy/api_key_creation.png)